ryan-mcclue/unsw/comp3331/wk2/week2.md

 TODO: byte size of protocol headers

+telnet offers bidirectional text-oriented communication with server, e.g. can encapsulate HTTP server interaction over port 80 or port 443 interesting HEAD request to only get header

 a socket connection must have unique combination of (local-ip, local-port, remote-ip, remote-port) ∴ possible for sockets to share same port client sockets will use random port number assigned by OS